DarceyLloyd/AFTC.js/readme.md

     Added 3rd parameter for clear element before innerHTML insert or not

     - io.js is finally added @ v1.0.0
+    NO jQuery reliance and the whole of the AFTC.JS lib weighs less than 40kb!
     Let me know if you find bugs, full details on usage can be found in tests/xhr/xhr.htm

 ````